mcarvin8/ava-sf-devops/README.md

 ### Validations and Deployment Packages

-Additional metadata can be declared in merge request descriptions or commit messages using the following format:
+Additional metadata can be declared in merge request descriptions or commit messages using the following **package list** format.
+The opening and closing `<Package>` tags must be included.

 ```
 <Package>